ThimBC/ThimBC/README.md

 - 👋 Hi, I’m @ThimBC
-- 👀 I’m interested in Blockchain, crypto, Ai and a few other topics
+- 👀 I’m interested in Blockchain, crypto, AI and a few other topics
 - 🌱 I’m currently learning how to run a blockchain
 - 💞️ I’m looking to collaborate on ... who knows what
-- 📫 How to reach me ...
+- 📫 How to reach me blockchain.hemlock585@slmail.me
 - ⚡ Fun fact: I hate coding

 <!---